 Thank you very much to everyone who has contributed their expertise to the design of our expert human rights survey or completed the survey.
 We are really grateful for your contributions.

 Our expert survey is conducted annually from February – March and is run in a growing number of countries each year.
-In 2021 we will run the survey in the following countries and territories:
+In 2021 we ran the survey in the following countries:

 American Samoa, Angola, Australia, Brazil, Cook Islands, DR Congo, Federated States of Micronesia, Fiji, French Polynesia, Guam, Hong Kong, Jordan, Kazakhstan, Kiribati, Kyrgyzstan, Liberia, Malaysia, Marshall Islands, Mexico, Mozambique, Nauru, Nepal, New Caledonia, New Zealand, Niue, Northern Mariana Islands, Palau, Papua New Guinea, Samoa, Saudi Arabia, Solomon Islands, South Korea, Taiwan, Tokelau, Tonga, Tuvalu, United Kingdom, United States, Vanuatu, Venezuela, Vietnam, Wallis and Futuna.